 The Offer should specify any moveable items included in the sale.
 Heritable fixtures and fixtures are items of a moveable character that have become "heritable" by attachment to the Property and have therefore become part of it.
 Oil in a storage tank and gas remaining in a cylinder are included.
 Some moveables are included by reference to sales particulars or adverts.

 Others (notably carpets and floor coverings, blinds, curtain rails and runners but not curtains) are included under item 1.1.4.
-A recent addition is artificial grass.
 Note that integral or encased kitchen appliances are included but not freestanding ones.
+Recently added are TV wall brackets, smart thermostats, sound systems, and car charging points,

-- 1.2 provides for delivery of a wheeled bin or receptacle. - 1.3 The seller warrants his ownership of moveables and that they are free of debt or court action. - 1.4 obliges the Seller to remove moveable items not included in the price.
+1.2 provides for delivery of a wheeled bin or receptacle.

+1.3 The seller warrants his ownership of moveables and that they are free of debt or court action.

+1.4 obliges the Seller to remove moveable items not included in the price.